Reading Time: 4 minutes

 At approximately 2:45 PM on June 11, 2025, a high-impact crash occurred at the intersection of Quinpool Road and Beech Street in Halifax.
-This Quinpool Road car crash left two vehicles severely damaged and cut power to parts of the surrounding area.
+The incident left two vehicles — a Hyundai SUV and a Tesla Model Y — heavily damaged and caused power outages in the surrounding area after a utility pole was struck and snapped at its base.

 Quinpool Road: Busy, Dense, and Dangerous